soeunj/median_pickup_time/README.md

 ```

-After importing data, clone this repository and run below command to run the app:
+After importing data, clone this repository and run the command to run the app:
 ```
 python api.py
 ```